ArielCoinOrg/arielcoin/README.md

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).

-Developer IRC can be found on Telegram https://t.me/ArielCoin
+Developer chat can be found on Telegram https://t.me/ArielCoin

 Testing
 -------